thiyagarajanin/cloudops/README.md

-## Welcome to CloudOps Hoe to Guides
+## Welcome to CloudOps How to Guides

+Greetings..!

+This page is to help the CloudOps team to create and refer steps involved in managing infrastructure.
+Hope this helps you out.

 ### Support Contact